avine/formation-angular-base/Slides/10_router.md

 ## Life cycle

 - Ability to interact with the life cycle of the navigation
-- CanActivate interface allows to prohibit or to authorize the access to a road
+- CanActivate interface allows to prohibit or to authorize the access to a route

 ```typescript
 import {Injectable} from '@angular/core';